 In today’s business world, reputation is everything.
-What people think about your company – from products and services to the way it operates – either opens doors, or it closes them.
-Which is why creating and maintaining a strong company profile online has never been more important.
+What people think about your company – from products and services to the way it operates – either opens doors, or closes them.
+This is why creating and maintaining a strong company profile online has never been more important.

 One in 20 of those questioned for the 2018 survey went on to reveal that this type of content has already cost them more than £500,000.